 I took the neckerchief I had around my neck (part of my junior college-cool outfit), handed it to Ginny.
-She looked at it for a second, unraveled it, wiped her nose, eyes on me.
+She looked at it for a second, unraveled it, wiped her nose, her eyes on me.
+Green, yes; translucent.
 Then she reset her polite-but-serious face, dropped the neckerchief onto the puddle.

 Something about a woman in a dark room; the lighting so different; highlights and profiles, a certain intimacy.
 Maybe I was a little too thrilled.
 This wasn’t a date.

 I was worthless.
-When it was obvious I didn’t know how to do anything, she took my camera, made sure it was rewound, opened the back, took out the roll of film, got it into the tray of developer.
-“How did you get in this class?”
+When it was obvious I didn’t know my way around a darkroom, she took my camera, made sure it was rewound, opened the back, took out the roll of film, unfurled it, placed it into the tray of developer.
+“How did you even get into this class?”

 “Beginning photography was full.”
 I just stood by.
 Soon, the first roll of film I would ever (watch/assist) develop was in the fixer.
 I had to piss.
 Desperately.
 I couldn’t leave.
 “You?”

 “Me?
 What?”
-She didn’t understand what I tried to pass on what I meant with a shaking of the hands.
+She didn’t understand what I tried to pass on to her with a shaking of the hands.
 “Me.
 Took it while I was in high school.
 It’s… possible.
 It’s allowed.
 Quit dancing.”

 I grabbed my roll from the tray, by the edges, held it up to the reddish lights; negatives, 35 millimeter white and black images of waves, of people, strangers, in the parking lot at Swamis; of Erwin and Phillip and Ray, my closest high school surfing friends, from the last time we all surfed together; Swamis beachbreak.

-Ginny took the roll from me, hung it on the line with her five rolls of negatives; flowers, and that dark and heavy kind of iceplant, and palm trees and sunsets and clouds and various members of the San Dieguito surf crowd in the Swamis parking lot.
+Ginny took the roll from me, hung it on the line with her five rolls of negatives; flowers, and that dark and heavy kind of iceplant, and palm trees and sunsets and clouds, and various groupings of the San Dieguito surf crowd in the Swamis parking lot.

 The professor approached.
 “He’s had to figure out… he will… you don’t belong,” she said.
 “You can leave for a minute.
 Just… just stop dancing.
 Please.”
 I couldn’t.
-“Go.
-We’ll make some contact prints.”
+“Go; Junior; we’ll make some contact prints.”

 “Uh huh,” like I knew what that meant.
 I avoided eye contact with the professor, side-stepped him and one of the big jacket guys.

 I looked back.
-She was resetting her serious face as the professor approached her, but, for a second, maybe…maybe she seemed to be actually seeing me, almost smiling; but then, there’s something about darkroom lighting… a different light.
+Ginny was resetting her polite face as the professor approached her, but, for a second, maybe…maybe she seemed to be looking past him, actually seeing me, almost smiling; but then, there’s something about darkroom lighting… a different light.

 When I returned, slipping through the ante-room and the blinds of heavy plastic, into the chemical smell and red-tinged darkness, past the professor and other students, Ginny Cole was examining the drying negatives; her five rolls, my one.